-David Ayers is the Dean of the Alva J. Calderwood School of Arts and Letters of Grove City College.
-He is also Chair and full Professor in the Department of Sociology.
+David Ayers has been Dean of the Alva J. Calderwood School of Arts and Letters of Grove City College since 2013.
+He is also a Professor in the Department of Economics & Sociology.
 Dr. Ayers has been at Grove City College since 1996.
 He completed his Ph.D at New York University, his M.A. at American University, and his B.A. at Edinboro University of Pennsylvania.
 His graduate degrees are in Sociology, but his undergraduate is in Psychology.

 Dr. Craig Columbus

 Craig Columbus’ diverse executive career has spanned asset management, financial information, venture capital, digital media, broadcasting, and most recently, higher education.

 Columbus has been deeply involved in the capital markets as a global macro strategist and fund manager.
 In this capacity, he has been a popular figure on CNBC television, appearing regularly on shows such “Power Lunch, the Morning Call, and Kudlow and Company.”
 He is a frequent commentator on political economy, regulatory and public policy issues.